mintlayer/mintlayer-core/wasm-wrappers/WASM-API.md

 Given an unsigned transaction and signatures, this function returns a SignedTransaction object as bytes.

+### Function: `encode_partially_signed_transaction`

+Return a PartiallySignedTransaction object as bytes.

+`transaction` is an encoded `Transaction` (which can be produced via `encode_transaction`).

+`signatures`, `input_utxos`, `input_destinations` and `htlc_secrets` are encoded lists of
+optional objects of the corresponding type.
+To produce such a list, iterate over your original list of optional objects and then:
+1) emit byte 0 if the current object is null;
+2) otherwise emit byte 1 followed by the object in its encoded form.

+Each individual object in each of the lists corresponds to the transaction input with the same index and its meaning is as follows:
+  1) `signatures` - the signature for the input;
+  2) `input_utxos`- the utxo for the input (if it's utxo-based);
+  3) `input_destinations` - the destination (address) corresponding to the input; this determines the key(s) with which the input has to be signed.
+Note that for utxo-based inputs the corresponding destination can usually be extracted from the utxo itself (the exception being the `ProduceBlockFromStake` utxo, which doesn't contain the pool's decommission key).
+     However, PartiallySignedTransaction requires that *all* input destinations are provided explicitly anyway.
+  4) `htlc_secrets` - if the input is an HTLC one and if the transaction is spending the HTLC, this should be the HTLC secret.
+Otherwise it should be null.

+  The number of items in each list must be equal to the number of transaction inputs.

+`additional_info` has the same meaning as in `encode_witness`.

+### Function: `decode_partially_signed_transaction_to_js`

+Decodes a partially signed transaction from its binary encoding into a JavaScript object.

+### Function: `encode_destination`

+Convert the specified string address into a Destination object, encoded as bytes.

 ### Function: `get_transaction_id`

 Given a `Transaction` encoded in bytes (not a signed transaction, but a signed transaction is tolerated by ignoring the extra bytes, by choice)